Notice: This page requires JavaScript to function properly.

 Introduction to SQL

-Furthermore, we have the ability to sort the data we receive in a specific order.
-To achieve this, we first retrieve the data using the SELECT operator and subsequently apply the ORDER BY clause.
-This clause accepts the names of columns based on which the output will be sorted.
-Let's explore an example to enhance our comprehension:
+We can sort the data we receive in a specific order.
+To do this, we first retrieve the data using the SELECT operator and then apply the ORDER BY clause.
+This clause takes the names of columns based on which the output will be sorted.

 Explanation: In the example, you can observe that the ORDER BY clause sorts the data based on the continent column.